Vibronav/acquisition/README_DOBOT.md

 ```bash
     python webserver.py
 ```
+    Now close the program which is opened on web browser.
 This will run the server in the background without opening a terminal window, and the program will continue running.

 2. **Start the GUI**:
     - Then, open another terminal and run the following command to start the GUI and begin the automation process: